zed-industries/zed/docs/src/extensions/installing-extensions.md

 - `installed`, which contains the source code for each extension.
 - `work` which contains files created by the extension itself, such as downloaded language servers.

+## Auto installing

+To define which extension should be (un)installed automatically see the [paragraph](../configuring-zed#autoinstall-extensions) of configuring zed.